 Systematic or discretionary trading?
 What’s better?

-As quants we’re inclined to favor a systematic approach.
-However, we realize that systematic and discretionary trading processes are essentially the same, except for that the former encapsulates the decision-making dynamics in a rules-based framework while the latter doesn’t.
+While we’re inclined to favor a systematic approach as quants, we realize that systematic and discretionary trading processes share many similarities.
+The key difference is that the former encapsulates the decision-making dynamics in a rules-based framework, while the latter doesn’t.

-Coded trading systems enable us to methodically repeat a tried and trusted method.
+Coded trading programs allow us to systematically repeat a tried and trusted method.
 That’s a great thing.
-We let the machine place our bets in the markets and remove ourselves from the day-to-day trading process.
-If our betting system has edge, we should be rewarded with gains.
+The machine places our bets in the markets while we remove ourselves from the day-to-day trading process.
+If our trading program has edge and is resilient in design, we should be rewarded with gains.

-Humans on the other hand can be highly inventive and see things which a machine cannot – or at least not easily.
-But how can you make sure that what you see is real and not a noisy Fata Morgana of the markets?
-Well, you can never be 100% sure, but when you’re able to blend statistical observations with long-term trading experience, you can increase the odds of discovering something valuable.
+Humans on the other hand can be highly inventive and see things which machines cannot – or at least not easily.
+But how can you make sure that what you see is real rather than a noisy Fata Morgana of the markets?
+Well, there’s never a guarantee, but once you’re able to blend statistical observations with long-term trading experience, you can increase the odds of discovering something valuable.

 “No man is better than a machine, and no machine is better than a man with a machine.”
 (Paul Tudor Jones)